onflow/FlowYieldVaults/docs/SCHEDULED_REBALANCING_GUIDE.md

 Check:
 1. Timestamp is in the future
-2. FlowVaults account has sufficient FLOW
+2. FlowYieldVaults account has sufficient FLOW
 3. Priority level (Low may be delayed)
 4. Handler capability is valid